codatio/codat-docs/docs/payables/payments.md

 If a company receives a credit note from their supplier, the company could use it to partially or fully offset the balance of any outstanding bills from the same supplier.

-With Sync for Payables, you can do that using the following steps:
+With Bill Pay, you can do that using the following steps:

 1. Create a bill credit note.
 2. Allocate the credit note to a bill.